sda6-group/pid-exercise-4/README.md

 - Enter a name of a pokémon and get the id, name, height and weight
 - Enter a name of a location and get the area, region and name
-- Add more information to the pokémon lookup so that you can not only show the pokémon type and lists the type weaknesses and strengths respectively.
+- Each pokémon has a [type](https://bulbapedia.bulbagarden.net/wiki/Type) (grass, water etc.).
+Each type has its strength and weaknesses, for example water types are super effective against fire types.
+Add more information to the pokémon lookup so that you can also show the pokémon type and list the type weaknesses and strengths respectively.

 ### Requirements
 - Pokemon data must be collected from the PokéAPI